Q.What airlines serve the Chattanooga Airport?

 A. Be flexible and book as early as possible to find the best fares.
 Airlines sometimes offer sales on off-peak days like Tuesday and Thursday.
 Travel agents can help you find good fares and simplify the booking process.
 You may also want to shop for fares through online travel sites like Travelocity or Orbitz.
 When booking online, make sure you check a variety of times and days to find the best possible fare.
 Airlines frequently offer discounts and special fares only available on their websites.
 Also read the fine print before purchasing.
 Most of the deeply discounted fares are very restricted and non-refundable.

-Q. Why doesn't Southwest Airlines or Air Tran Airways fly into Chattanooga?
+Q. Why doesn't Southwest Airlines fly into Chattanooga?

-A. The Chattanooga Airport would welcome Southwest or Air Tran; however the Chattanooga market area does not currently meet these companies' requirements for population and travel demand.
+A. The Chattanooga Airport would welcome Southwest; however the Chattanooga market area does not currently meet the company's requirements for population and travel demand.
 They can use their aircraft in other cities and gain many more passengers than we can currently provide.
-But we will continue to seek the right carrier to the right destination at the right time to serve our local travelers.
+But we will continue to seek the right carrier to the right destination at the right time to serve our regional travelers.

 Q. How do I find out about employment opportunities?